 Imagine 30 to 40 people coming together to learn about a vision to improve our communities.
-Imagine learning about their barriers and challenges - and then filling up a giant sticky wall with ideas, connections, thoughts and words of encouragement.
+Imagine learning about their barriers and challenges - and then filling up a giant sticky wall with ideas, connections, thoughts, and words of encouragement on their behalf.
 Imagine food, laughter, celebration, and new friendships.
 Imagine of a world with more Friendraisers!
 Each event is open to all people.

-Each event features a non-profit startup, a freelancer or a small business.
+Each event features a non-profit startup, a small business, or creative project.
 Other times the project is a new initiative or idea from an established group.
 They all have one thing in common: make a difference.

 Hear their story and vision for a better world.
-Then we collaborate to offer up a few ideas and connections that will help move their project forward.
+Then we collaborate to offer up a few ideas and connections to help move their project forward.

 3. Be Inspired

 Bring your heart and passion - but leave your checkbook at home (there is NO ask for money).
-Friendraisers are a new way to connect our lives with projects and people.
+We need a new way to connect with causes.

-Is your church or missional community interested in empowering change-makers and visionaries?
-Tired of movie and game nights?
-Looking for a new outreach strategy?
-Just want to offer something new to your community?
-YOUR CITY?
+Is your missional community, church plant, or group interested in empowering change-makers and visionaries?
+Tired of game nights and meal packing?
+Looking for a new outreach strategy based on relationships?
+Just want to offer something new to your city, consider hosting and facilitating the Friendraiser.

 It’s good to enjoy an evening at home occasionally.
 But too much staying home results in a life of apathy and boredom.
 The world belongs to those who choose to show up, connect and offer what they have to contribute.
 Everyone has something to contribute.
 Join us.

 It's the day after a historic election.
 Let's remind ourselves about what's important.